James4Ever0/notes/nctf writeups.md

 [huli: interesting blog where denodb 0day came from](https://blog.huli.tw)

-some z3 code, which does not solve the problem
+some z3 code, which does not but angr solved the problem

 ```python
 from z3 import *